Why Your Video Marketing Isn’t Working: 5 Pitfalls To Avoid

 Why pay attention to customer experience?
 According to a study conducted by Accenture, 73% of consumers whose buying behavior were affected by the pandemic noted they expected businesses to understand their needs during disruptive periods.

-Borrowers felt at ease, thanks to Personalised Video simplifying their options.
+Borrowers felt at ease, thanks to Personalized Video simplifying their options.
 And this makes a lasting impression.
 Customers who know they can trust a business when it matters are likely to come back.

 Tip: While customers love storytelling, upselling and cross-selling do have their place.
 You just have to be smart about when and where to do it.
 Read our blog about mastering the art of the upsell.